 Some three hours later, we crossed the extravagant loops of the Yukon River and then caught sight of the modest mission on the banks of the Andreafsky River.

-St. Mary's airstrip has no control tower-but the skillful Air Guard pilot brought us in and silver haired), they unloaded the two Guard planes.
+St. Mary's airstrip has no control tower-but the skillful

 Air Guard pilot brought us in for as smooth a landing as any commercial jetliner at Anchorage International.